"Three Times Lucky," by Sheila Turnage, for ages 10 and up.

 "And occasionally a bookmobile showed up loaded with books!
 I loved the bookmobile!
 It was like an ice cream truck, only with books inside.
 Delicious!"

 Turnage says that summer reading is very special even for adults.
 "In summer I feel like a little kid again, climbing the steps into the bookmobile to see what treats wait inside," she said.
 "So in summer I say read what excites you!
-Read something fun!"
+Read something fun!"books

 First Published July 2, 2012 12:00 AM